Falafel Recipe || Arabic Food || How to Make Falafel with step-by-step photos

 Add white chickpeas, garlic, fresh coriander leaves, green chilies, salt

-No need of adding any binding agent in this recipe like garam flour or cornflour.
-Just take a tennis-size ball portion and give it to ball or patty shape
+No need to add any binding agent in this recipe like gram flour or cornflour.
+Just take a tennis-size ball portion and give it to a ball or patty-shape

 Heat the oil on a medium-high flame.
-Carefully drop the falafel in the oil.
+Carefully drop the falafel into the oil.
 Avoid over-crowding the falafel; fry them in batches if necessary.

-Using a slotted spoon, and fry for 3-5 minutes until medium brown on the outside
+Using a slotted spoon, fry for 3-5 minutes until medium brown on the outside

 Falafel is ready